pravrilgreen/Virtual-Audio-Driver/README.md

 > [!WARNING]
 > This software is in beta and requires test signing to be enabled.

+> [!NOTE]
+> Software Developers/Organizations: Looking to implement Virtual speakers/mics into your app?
+Need advanced functionality like named pipes, shared memory buffers for no-latency audio, specific and direct integration with your existing apps, and more?
+Contact us for quotes on a custom build!** contact@mikethetech.com**

 # Virtual Audio Driver by MikeTheTech

 Welcome to the **Virtual Audio Driver by MikeTheTech**!
 This project provides two key drivers based on the Windows Driver Kit (WDK):